MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

 + **Non- Stationary: This is just the opposite of Stationary.**
 ![image](https://user-images.githubusercontent.com/99672298/183439986-f42b4b82-2ba8-4d01-b2cc-1d6b0945ccbf.png)

+#### Methods to check Stationarity
+During the TSA model preparation workflow, we must access if the given dataset is Stationary or NOT.
+Using Statistical and Plots test.
++ **`Statistical Test: There are two tests available to test if the dataset is Stationary or NOT.`**
++ **Augmented Dickey-Fuller (ADF) Test**
++ **Kwiatkowski-Phillips-Schmidt-Shin (KPSS) Test**
++ **Augmented Dickey-Fuller (ADF) Test or Unit Root Test:** The ADF test is the most popular statistical test and with the following assumptions.
++ + Null Hypothesis (H0): Series is non-stationary
++ + Alternate Hypothesis (HA): Series is stationary
++ + p-value >0.05 Fail to reject (H0)
++ + p-value <= 0.05 Accept (H1)
++ **Kwiatkowski–Phillips–Schmidt–Shin (KPSS):** these tests are used for testing a NULL Hypothesis (HO), that will perceive the time-series, as stationary around a deterministic trend against the alternative of a unit root.
+Since TSA looking for Stationary Data for its further analysis, we have to make sure that the dataset should be stationary.

+#### Converting Non- stationary into stationary
+Let’s discuss quickly how to convert Non- stationary into stationary for effective time series modeling.
+There are two major methods available for this conversion.
++ **`Detrending`**
++ **`Differencing`**
++ **`Transformation`**

+##### Detrending: It involves removing the trend effects from the given dataset and showing only the differences in values from the trend. it always allows the cyclical patterns to be identified.

+##### Differencing: This is a simple transformation of the series into a new time series, which we use to remove the series dependence on time and stabilize the mean of the time series, so trend and seasonality are reduced during this transformation.
+Yt= Yt – Yt-1
+Yt=Value with time

+##### Transformation: This includes three different methods they are Power Transform, Square Root, and Log Transfer., most commonly used one is Log Transfer.

+If the time series is not stationary, we have to make it stationary and then proceed with modelling.
+Rolling statistics is help us in making time series stationary. so basically rolling statistics calculates moving average.
+To calculate the moving average we need to define the window size which is basically how much past values to be considered.

 For example, if we take the window as 2 then to calculate a moving average in the above example then, at point T1 it will be blank, at point T2 it will be the mean of T1 and T2, at point T3 mean of T3 and T2, and so on.
 And after calculating all moving averages if you plot the line above actual values and calculated moving averages then you can see that the plot will be smooth.

 ![image](https://user-images.githubusercontent.com/99672298/183432317-07e7ba4c-512d-45e7-8465-5ad5b57b82ea.png)